waltherg/backup.waltherg.github.io/cv/index.md

 My research evolved around modeling cell polarity under a number of complex conditions.
 The formation of poles (e.g. front v. back) is important for cells to know which direction to grow or migrate.
 Specifically, I studied these equations in extreme environments such as exceptionally large and small cells.

-I wrote unit tested code in Python with NetworkX that implements a mathematical framework for bifurcation analysis of large reaction networks.
+I wrote `unit tested code` in Python with `NetworkX` that implements a mathematical framework for bifurcation analysis of large reaction networks.
 Here I had to rephrase a number of combinatorial problems as classical graph-theoretic problems to reduce computational cost.
 One particular graph-theoretic algorithm, the enumeration of all cliques, was not available in NetworkX at the time.
 I implemented a published algorithm for this problem and my implementation has since been added to NetworkX.

-I further implemented variants of Crank-Nicolson in Python with NumPy to integrate numerically my specific convection-diffusion-reaction systems.
+I further implemented variants of Crank-Nicolson in Python with `NumPy` to integrate numerically my specific convection-diffusion-reaction systems.
-I performed timing-supported optimization of my code and added inline C code where necessary for further speed improvement.
+I performed timing-supported optimization of my code and added `inline C code` where necessary for further speed improvement.

-During my PhD I also wrote numerical simulations of a high-dimensional dynamical system in pure C with support of the GNU Scientific Library.
+During my PhD I also wrote numerical simulations of a high-dimensional dynamical system in pure `C` with support of the `GNU Scientific Library`.

 ### Visiting Scholar (2009 - 2010), The University of British Columbia, Vancouver, Canada

 Research and write up of Master thesis: Stochastic Simulations of Cell Polarization and Wave Pinning.

-For this project I implemented Gillespie's stochastic simulation algorithm where I wrote the simulation setup in MATLAB and time-critical code in C.
+For this project I implemented Gillespie's stochastic simulation algorithm where I wrote the simulation setup in `MATLAB` and time-critical code in C.
-For the same project I made extensive use of numerical bifurcation packages such as XPP/auto and Matcont.
+For the same project I made extensive use of numerical bifurcation packages such as `XPP/auto` and `MatCont`.

 ### Master of Science (2010), ETH Zurich, Zurich, Switzerland